OpenZWave/python-openzwave/README.rst

     - git_shared (experimental) : download sources from openzwave github, build and install them as module on the system.
       Python_openzwave use it.
 Need root access to install openzwave libs.
     - ozwdev and ozwdev_shared : use the dev branch of openzwave on github.
-    - dev : for python_openzwave developers
+    - dev : for python_openzwave developers.
+Look for openzwave sources in a local folder specified by the LOCAL_OPENZWAVE environment variable (defaults to 'openzwave').

  - Install it :